 Alberta Aviation Museum | 11410 Kingsway | 780-451-1175

-Located in the Prince of Wales Armouries Heritage Centre, the Loyal Edmonton Regiment Military museum will hold a brief Remembrance Day ceremony with a minute of silence at 11 am.
+Located in the Prince of Wales Armouries Heritage Centre, the Loyal Edmonton Regiment Military museum will be open to the public and will hold a brief Remembrance Day ceremony with a minute of silence at 11 am.

 Prince of Wales Armouries Heritage Centre | 10440-108 Ave. | 780-421-9943